 LG 506 Intermediate Hebrew.
 This course investigates the morphology and syntax of Biblical Hebrew and goes beyond the work possible in LG502.
 Grammatical study will be enhanced by relevant reading from Old Testament texts.
 Prerequisite: LG502 and permission of instructor.
+Not currently offered.
 4 units.
 ML